paulheetebrij/com.gitlab.assistant/README.txt

-Accelerate modern DevOps.
-Automate the monitoring of basic events, like new requests, issue status changes new builds and commits.
-So you can stay focused.
+Automate the monitoring of basic events like new todo-items, issue status changes, CI/CD pipeline runs and sourcecode commits.
+So you can keep your focus.